Budget 2020: Grant Robertson rules out capital gains tax, looks to economic growth to get out of debt hole

 But Robertson said he would not be going down the austerity route.

-"When I look back to the late 80s and early 90s when I saw a different kind of approach to recovery from a down-turn, one that was more of an austerity based one it was absolutely those young people who bore a lot of the brunt of that.
+"When I look back to the late 80s and early 90s when I saw a different kind of approach to recovery from a downturn, one that was more of an austerity-based one - it was absolutely those young people who bore a lot of the brunt of that.

 "I can determine we won't allow that to happen to young people."